What are Dental Veneers?

 a large gap or uneven spaces between the upper front teeth

 Dental veneers are composed of either porcelain or composite resin material.
 Your dentist will help you select the most suitable material that is right for you.
 Each type of veneer has its unique advantages.

-Dr. Bainer’s practice offers a variety of dental veneer options to choose from.
+Dr. Bainer’s practice in Escondido offers a variety of dental veneer options to choose from.
 Please contact us for a free consultation to learn what is best for you.

 Why Would I Need a Veneer?